Interdisciplinary Problems & Methods

-Throughout your student journey, there will be multiple and continuous touch-points for you to plug into the world of work, engage with employers and outside organisations in meaningful ways, gain work experience, develop an understanding of self in relation to a future career path and develop the skills you need to be successful and satisfied in your future career.
+Throughout your student journey, there will be multiple and continuous touch-points for you to plug into the world of work, engage with employers and outside organisations in meaningful ways, gain work experience, and develop an understanding of self in relation to a future career path.

 Internships can enable you to: